Python Read All Existing Cells in Excel

 >>>

->>> from openpyxl.formatting.rule import DataBarRule >>> data_bar_rule = DataBarRule ( start_type = "num" , ... start_value = 1 , ... end_type = "num" , ... end_value = "five" , ... color = "0000FF00" ) # Green >>> sheet . conditional_formatting . add ( "H2:H100" , data_bar_rule ) >>> workbook . salve ( "sample_conditional_formatting_data_bar.xlsx" )
+>>> from openpyxl.formatting.rule import DataBarRule >>> data_bar_rule = DataBarRule ( start_type = "num" , ... start_value = 1 , ... end_type = "num" , ... end_value = "five" , ... color = "0000FF00" ) # Green >>> sheet . conditional_formatting . add ( "H2:H100" , data_bar_rule ) >>> workbook . salve ( "sample_conditional_formatting_data_bar.xlsx" ) You'll at present see a greenish progress bar that gets fuller the closer the star rating is to the number 5:

 As you can see, there are a lot of cool things you tin can do with conditional formatting.